-They ought understand the holarchial nature of business and other people organized around common cause.
-Critical thinking helps structure discussions so that groups of people can get more done, faster.
-Therefore, understand and appreciate the value of argumentation.
+A strong facilitator should understand and appreciate the value of argumentation.
+She should understand the holarchial nature of business and people organized around a common cause.
+Critical thinking helps structure discussions so groups can get more done, faster.

 In 1962, when Thomas Watson (CEO of IBM) was helping IBM reach their pinnacle, he said: